 Mark making is important for many reasons.
 It is a visible way for children to tell stories and express feelings, record what they have to say, solve problems and discover solutions - and sometimes it is just an outlet for pure physical enjoyment.

-Get a big roll of old wallpaper, roll it out on the ground and secure the corners with something heavy.
+- Get a big roll of old wallpaper, roll it out on the ground and secure the corners with something heavy.
 Experiment with different ways to make marks on the paper.
+Chalk on the drive or path also works really well.

-Give your child opportunities to practise making big movements (gross motor skills) - e.g. climbing, crawling, dancing, throwing and catching balls, and carrying objects.
+Give your child lots of opportunities to practise making big movements (gross motor skills), for example by climbing, crawling, dancing, throwing and catching balls or carrying objects.

-These activities will help develop the muscle control needed to move on to fine motor movements, such as being able to squeeze play dough into different shapes, use tweezers to pick up small objects, grasp and manipulate building bricks, or play tiddlywinks.
+These activities will help develop the muscle control needed to move on to fine motor movements, such as being able to squeeze play dough into different shapes, grasp and manipulate building bricks and hold pencils or crayons for mark making.